gfeiden/PHYS-3210/Week 05/README.md

      function `trapz`.
   5. Import the SciPy library `scipy.integrate` and use a few different integration routines to compare to the results of your integrator.
-  6. Repeat steps 2 &ndash; 5 for the functions listed below.
-Explain why your integrator may have trouble with these functions.
+  6. Repeat steps 2 &ndash; 5 for function _f<sub>1</sub>(x)_ listed below.
+Explain why
+     your integrator may have trouble with this function.
 Which integrators from SciPy provide consistent results and which of the ones you tested are more like the results from your integrator?
   7. _For Your Write Up_: Look up the algorithm for one of the SciPy